-Two thirds of our students are Hispanic and nearly two out of 10 students are English Language Learners.
-We also serve many students in need: two thirds of our students qualify for the federal school lunch program and more than 70 of our schools have been identified as high poverty Title I schools that qualify for federal funding.
+Two-thirds of our students are Hispanic and nearly two out of 10 students are English Language Learners.
+We also serve many students in need: nearly three out of four students qualify for the federal school lunch program and more than 70 of our schools have been identified as high poverty Title I schools that qualify for federal funding.

 Albuquerque Public Schools is governed by a seven-member, elected school board that sets policy and approves the annual budget.
 The board also hires the APS superintendent, who oversees the operations of the district.